404madiana/MMD-Models/Primogem Aether/README.md

 - renamed facial morphs

 ## Lightmap edit
-You may copy the fx folder of Manashiku's shader to use the lightmapped model, i named mine "manashader".
+You may copy the fx folder of Manashiku's shader to use the lightmapped model, i named mine `manashader`.
 <br>cuz i have no right to redistribute the entire folder so.. ¯\ _(ツ)_/¯

 Manashiku's shader: